NekkittAY/NOASLRR_Neural_Operator/README.md

 ## Overview

-**ResDeepONet-LowRank-Chebyshev** is a neural operator architecture that extends the classical DeepONet framework by enriching the branch network with:
+**Neural Operator with Adaptive Spectral and Low-Rank Representations** is a neural operator architecture that extends the classical DeepONet framework by enriching the branch network with:

 1. **Spectral information** via Chebyshev polynomial coefficients
 2. **Low-rank projections** to reduce parameter count and improve generalization